bluezephyr/bitloom-core/README.md

 # bitloom-core
-Core parts of the BitLoom project
+Core parts of the Bit Loom project